opencastsoftware/monitoring/README.md

 To add a new Prometheus metrics target, edit the `./prometheus/prometheus.yml` file and add a new job.
 Prometheus also supports dynamically discovered targets based on a number of different discovery mechanisms.
 See the Prometheus [documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<scrape_config>) for more details.

 The [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) is configured to accept metrics on port 9091.
-This can be used to push metrics from batch services.
+This can be used to push metrics from batch processes.
 Examples of using various different clients are available in the Prometheus [documentation](https://prometheus.io/docs/instrumenting/pushing/).

 #### Visualisation